 SEE INSIDE KINNEIL HOUSE

 The Friends of Kinneil works with Historic Environment Scotland to run tours of the interior of Kinneil House.
-Due to Covid-19 restrictions, there are no plans to run tours in 2021.
+Due to Covid-19 restrictions, there are no plans to run indoor tours in 2021, although outdoor tours are now available every Saturday afternoon.